Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/03/how-to-include-images-in-your-css.md

 So why would you do this?!

-The answer to this question is: “When you have carefully considered all the options”.
+The answer to this question is: "When you have carefully considered all the options".
 If you include an image in your CSS, it will make your CSS quite a lot bigger, although your included CSS files will get cached.
 On the flip side, each image that is included in your CSS will be an HTTP request saved, which makes things faster – and you have to admit that they are easier to manage and less error-prone than image sprites!

 You can do something similar with image tags too.